FadouaKhm/IMDb-Movie-Reviews-Sentiment-Analysis/README.md

 *  **Word2Vec** , **GLoVe**: words are embedded to a new space space based on the word-word co-occurrence.
 The obtained word vectors exhibit an interesting linear substructure.
     * Word2Vec learns the word vectors by training a 2-layer neural network.
     * GLoVe learns the word vectors by optimizing a least square objective function. ==> GLoVe training is faster.
 It still retains the same interesting properties as Word2Vec.

+**Classification**

+3 neural networks are implemented:

+* **MLP**: An MLP with 1 hidden layer of 128 units is trained on BoW features.
+* **Long Short Term Memory (LSTM) network** A more advanced version of RNN that uses special units in addition to standard units.
+LSTM units include a memory cell that can maintain information in memory for long periods of time
+* **CNN** An adjusted version of CNN for text classification is used.